leeyeel/Pywen/README.md

 /agent       switch between different agents (pywen/claude/codex/research) /clear       clear the screen and conversation history /help        for help on pywen code
-/memory      Commands for interacting with memory show       the current memory contents add        content to the memory refresh    the memory from the source
 /model       view and manage model configurations /stats       check session stats
 /tools       list available Pywen tools